College of Liberal Arts and Sciences

 University policy specifies that students are responsible for all official correspondences sent to their University of Iowa e-mail address (@uiowa.edu).
 Faculty and students should use this account for correspondences (Operations Manual, III.15.2, k.11).

 Accommodations for Disabilities

-A student seeking academic accommodations should first register with Student Disability Services and then meet privately with the course instructor to make particular arrangements.
-See www.uiowa.edu/~sds/ for more information.
+A student seeking academic accommodations should first register with Student Disability Services and then meet with the course instructor privately in the instructor's office to make particular arrangements.
+See http://sds.studentlife.uiowa.edu/ for more information.